avasdao/nxy/docs/src/creators/studio-kit.md

 # Nexa Studio Kit (NSK)

-Everything you need to start broadcasting your message to the Nexaverse.
+Everything you need to start broadcasting your message to Nxy.